filakhtov/gentoo-use-docs/sys-apps/smartmontools.md

 ### systemd
 Pass the `--with-libsystemd` option to the configure script and pass the `--with-systemdsystemunitdir=` option pointing to the system directory with unit files.
 Use the `Type=notify` in the `smartd` unit file and enable the code that notifies SystemD when the daemon has fully started.

-This flag should be enabled if the target system uses SystemD.
+This flag should be enabled if the target system uses the systemd init system and the `daemon` flag is enabled.

 ### update_drivedb
 Pass the `--with-gnupg` and `--with-update-smart-drivedb` options to the configure script.
 Install the initial drive database for smartmontools, the `update-smart-drivedb` script that is responsible for this database and a monthly cron job to do so automatically.